Last updated date: 27-Apr-2023

 How do you prepare for the surgery?

-Formal consultation in our offices is required to adequately diagnose and address your upper eyelid concerns.
+Formal consultation in offices is required to adequately diagnose and address your upper eyelid concerns.
 You will be given a thorough package that contains written information regarding the surgery as well as detailed post-operative care recommendations.

 How long does the recovery take?